 When I mentioned the upcoming National Park Week and related Earth Day events earlier this week, I couldn’t help but think about the amazing State Parks California also has to offer that shouldn’t be overlooked by those planning travel here with their kids.

-There are so many lovely groves to explore and shady pitstops for picnics along this section of northern California’s Highway 101, that you’ll want to be sure to drive at least a portion of the scenic 31-mile “Old Highway 101″ rather than the nearby modern freeway version of it.
+There are so many lovely groves to explore and shady pit stops for picnics along this section of northern California’s Highway 101, that you’ll want to be sure to drive at least a portion of the scenic 31-mile “Old Highway 101” rather than the nearby modern freeway version of it.

 Another California State Park featuring massive redwood giants with toddler-friendly hiking and a nice campground – which is often argued should be a National Park – is Big Trees Calaveras State Park, which is roughly 3 hours east of San Francisco.
 You can read about one of our visits to Big Trees in this post and get my tips for camping at Big Trees Calaveras in this post.

 For more fun family destinations to fit into your family’s California road trip, visit the Destinations page.